DougTrajano/docker-compose-examples/minio-sts/README.md

 # Minio STS - Docker Compose example

-In this example, we will set up a MinIO Gateway S3 with STS using [Docker Compose](https://docs.docker.com/compose/).
+In this example, we will set up a MinIO Gateway S3 with STS (Security Token Service) using [Docker Compose](https://docs.docker.com/compose/).

 ## Index